lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 --->

 ## Abstract
-Bacteria-host symbioses are present throughout the plant kingdom, and bacteria can contribute all kinds of functions to their host.
+Bacteria-host symbioses are present throughout the plant kingdom, and bacteria can contribute all kinds of functions to their hosts.
 The plant genus _Azolla_ is known to host multiple endophytic bacteria, which it transfers systematically to successive generations.
 Here we set out to acquire bacterial genomes of _Azolla_ associated bacteria by re-using non-metagenomic data already available in public repositories.
 Sequencing data of six _Azolla_ species was filtered and assembled with a fully reproducible workflow made in the conda and snakemake frameworks.